Munich: World War I to World War II

 The NSDAP headquarters and the documentation apparatus for controlling all aspects of life were located in Munich.
 Nazi organizations, such as the National Socialist Women's League and the Gestapo, had their offices along Brienner Straße and around the Königsplatz.
 The party acquired 68 buildings in the area and many Führerbauten ("Führer buildings") were built to reflect a new aesthetic of power.
 Construction work for the Führerbau and the party headquarters (known as the Brown House) started in September 1933.
 The Haus der Kunst (House of German Art) was the first building to be commissioned by Hitler.
-The architect Paul Troost was asked to start work shortly after the Nazis had seized power because "the most German of all German cities" was left with no exhibition building when in 1931 the Glass Palace was destroyed in an arson.
+The architect Paul Troost was asked to start work shortly after the Nazis had seized power because "the most German of all German cities" was left with no exhibition building when in 1931 the Glass Palace was destroyed in an arson attack.
+The Red Terror that supposedly preceded Nazi control in Munich was detailed in Nazi publications; seminal accounts are that of Rudolf Schricker Rotmord über München published in 1934, and Die Blutchronik des Marxismus in Deutschland by Adolf Ehrt and Hans Roden.

-In March 1924, Munich broadcast its first radio program.
-The station became 'Bayerischer Rundfunk' in 1931.
+In 1930 Feinkost Käfer was founded in Munich; the Käfer catering business is now a world leading party service.

-The city was the site where the 1938 Munich Agreement signed between Britain and France with Nazi Germany as part of the Franco-British policy of appeasement.
-The British Prime Minister Neville Chamberlain assented to the German annexation of Czechoslovakia's Sudetenland region in the hopes of satisfying Hitler's territorial expansion.
+The city was the site where the 1938 Munich Agreement signed between the United Kingdom and the Third French Republic with Nazi Germany as part of the Franco-British policy of appeasement.
+The British Prime Minister Neville Chamberlain assented to the German annexation of Czechoslovakia's Sudetenland in the hopes of satisfying Hitler's territorial expansion.

-The Munich-Riem Airport was completed in October 1939, in the area of Riem.
-The airport was moved closer to Freising in 1992.
+The Munich-Riem Airport was completed in October 1939.

-On November 8, 1939, shortly after the Second World War had begun, a Georg Elser planted a bomb in the Bürgerbräukeller in Munich in an attempt to assassinate Adolf Hitler, who held a political party speech.
+On 8 November 1939, shortly after the Second World War had begun, Georg Elser planted a bomb in the Bürgerbräukeller in Munich in an attempt to assassinate Adolf Hitler, who held a political party speech.
 Hitler, however, had left the building minutes before the bomb went off.
 By mid 1942 the majority of Jews living in Munich and the suburbs had been deported.

+During the war, Munich was the location of multiple forced labour camps, including two Polenlager camps for Polish youth, and 40 subcamps of the Dachau concentration camp, in which men and women of various nationalities were held.
+With up to 17,000 prisoners in 1945, the largest subcamp of Dachau was the Munich-Allach concentration camp.

 Munich was the base of the White Rose, a student resistance movement.
 The group had distributed leaflets in several cities and following the 1943 Battle of Stalingrad members of the group stenciled slogans such as "Down with Hitler" and "Hitler the Mass Murderer" on public buildings in Munich.
 The core members were arrested and executed after Sophie Scholl and her brother Hans Scholl were caught distributing leaflets on Munich University campus calling upon the youth to rise against Hitler.

-The city was heavily damaged by Allied bombing during World War II, with 71 air raids over five years.
-US troops liberated Munich on April 30, 1945.
+The city was heavily damaged by the bombing of Munich in World War II, with 71 air raids over five years.
+US troops captured Munich on 30 April 1945.